Reading Time: 18 minutes

 Here’s what they do best:

-• Time releases for when editors are already assigning holiday stories
+• Time the release for when editors are already assigning holiday stories

-• Frame data around emotion (“holiday spirit”), not statistics
+• Frame the data around emotion (joy, wonder, excitement), along with statistics

 • Keep findings simple and repeatable